AntCPLab/AntCPLab.github.io/docs/blog/pvc.md

 ![](https://hackernoon.com/hn-images/1*k5B114pkbC1utlJeB2W9fw.jpeg)

-# From Garbled Circuit to PVC
+# Achieving tighter security model in Garbled Circuit

 Only the basics of GC have been described above.
 In practice, many optimizations exist for GC, including Point & Permute, Free XOR, and Half Gates, and in recent years GC-based solutions have reached the point where they can be efficiently implemented.